 Ms. Shaw Linder is a first grade teacher at Rio del Sol Elementary School in Oxnard.
 She is another veteran teacher leader for the UCSB Mathematics Project.
 Her expertise is in engaging mathematics teaching practices for primary grades, especially number talks and models for understanding addition and subtraction.

-Ms. Guerrero is a third grade teacher at Canalino Elementary School in Carpinteria.
+Ms. Guerrero is a second grade teacher at Canalino Elementary School in Carpinteria.
 She has many years of experience working with children in mathematics classrooms and working with teachers in professional development workshops.
 She is an expert in teaching practices that guide children to conceptual understanding and procedural fluency.